magento/devdocs/src/cloud/project/services-elastic.md

 {% include cloud/service-config-integration-starter.md %}

 {:.bs-callout-tip}
 Adobe recommends that you always set up Elasticsearch for your {{ site.data.var.ece }} project even if you plan to configure a third-party search tool for your {{ site.data.var.ee }} application.
-Setting up Elasticsearch provides a fallback option in the event that the third-party search tool fails.
+Setting up Elasticsearch provides a fallback option in case the third-party search tool fails.

+{:.bs-callout-warning}

 {:.procedure}
 To enable Elasticsearch: